Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

 the resources assigned to *this* worker (nodes and partitions of nodes), and use this information however you want.

-.. container:: toggle

-    .. container:: header

-       How to query this worker's resources
+.. dropdown:: How to query this worker's resources

     The example shown below implements
     a similar, but less portable, version of the above (excluding output lines).